shoui520/shoui520.github.io/docs/new-guide-preview.md

 And since you are a proficient English reader, this is done effortlessly.
 You can understand the words in these sentences.
 You can understand what links the sentences together.
 You can even detect the tone and degree of formality in my writing, and it's all thanks to your brain storing the context, and other information of all the language patterns that you've come across.

 Notice how I haven't mentioned "knowing the grammar" or "having memorised the vocabulary"?
 This is because you don't organically process language in this manner.
-Some readers may not even be native speakers and probably have studied English grammar before, but it is unlikely they're actively thinking about it when coming into contact with English every day.
+Some readers may not even be native speakers and probably have studied English grammar before, but it's unlikely they're actively thinking about it when coming into contact with English every day.

 ## 1.4 Coming to terms with sucking